-We can now hide these from the stage by removing the ticks from the variable block section.
+We can now hide these from the stage by removing the ticks from the variable block section, or right click on the variables on the stage and choose hide.

 The Quiz Master Script

 We are now ready for the scripts for the QuizMaster sprite.